ltejedor/event_connect/README.md

 ## What problem does this application solve?

 This application is designed to help manage people and events assigned to them!
-The ultimate goal is to also other resourses to be assigned to event dates.
+The ultimate goal is to also manage other types of resoruces.

 ## Application current functionality